-Kent never knows what he’ll find around here.
-I made a double batch of cream cheese/yogurt cheese last week so I could try some of the recipes in the most recent Wise Traditions Journal.
-For the bigger batch I needed my bag of cheese to hang up higher than normal to drain, and this is what I came up with…hanging it from the dining room light.
+Kent never knows what he’ll find going on around here.
+I made a double batch of yogurt cheese last week so I could try some of the recipes in the most recent Wise Traditions Journal.
+I usually make it when we end up with extra raw milk for whatever reason.
+For the bigger batch I needed my cheese to hang up higher than normal to drain, and this is what I came up with…hanging it from the dining room light.
 Classy, don’t you think?
-(Skip right to the ideas below if you're in a hurry…)

-Read a few short excerpts from her article, “Growing Wise Kids – Enjoying Little Miss Muffet’s Curds and Whey”:
+Read a few short excerpts from the article, “Growing Wise Kids – Enjoying Little Miss Muffet’s Curds and Whey”:

 “Homemade curd cheese is a well-spring of nourishment.
 It is packed with protein, rich in healing fats (the best coming from properly raised grass-fed animals) and, most important, is an excellent digestive aid.
 Fresh, unripened cheese made from raw cultured dairy products is bursting with probiotic (pro-life) activity.